 virtual fitting rooms.
 Jewelry brands such as Kendra Scott use A.R which enables their customers to try ornaments virtually.

 AR/VR has simplified the trials amidst the pandemic.
 Moreover, customers have a digital screen in front of them.
 They can also try various products that appear reasonable and suit their body.

 Retailers accumulate data from various sources such as user logins and card transactions to gain insights.
 The data is used to make business decisions.
-Thus, it optimizes supply chain, pricing and provides a better understanding of customer behavior.
+Thus, it optimizes the supply chain, and pricing and provides a better understanding of customer behavior.
 According to Mordor Intelligence, the market of Big Data is expected to reach $ 13.26 billion by the end of 2026, having a CAGR of 21.20%.

-For example, Costco, an American retail company, used big data to warn customers about the possible product contamination.
-Moreover, the retail technology allows retailers to prepare a Retail Market Report.
+For example, Costco, an American retail company, used big data to warn customers about possible product contamination.
+Moreover, retail technology allows retailers to prepare a Retail Market Report.
 The report also consists of market risks, opportunities, and business growth.

 used in the pandemic.
-Customers can use net banking, UPI to make payments while amazon pay provides instant checkout.
+Customers can use net banking, and UPI to make payments while amazon pay provides instant checkout.

 They do not require a PIN or sign-in data to make payments.
 Moreover, RFID (radio-frequency identification) is inserted into debit/credit cards to provide secure transactions.